Cancer of the larynx

 It's important to remember that you'll need to cover your stoma with a tissue when you cough or sneeze, rather than covering your mouth or nose.
 This is because mucus or saliva will come out of your stoma.

-You can read more about adjusting to a stoma in the Handbook for laryngectomy patients (PDF, 508kb) produced by NALC.
+You can read more about adjusting to a stoma on the NALC website

 Speaking after surgery